Daniel-K1/JNotepad_new/readme.md

 - global working directory is created after first use of "save" or "open"

 ## Features to be added in next releases:
+- JUnit tests
+- code refactor (incl. menubuilder pattern in contex tmenu) so the code is in line with Clean Code rules
 - "save as..." - reopen chooser if user drops overwriting the file (for user convenience)
-- continous save (?)
 - \*.txt as default file format during "save as..." operation
--  select all from menu
 - program should be taking control over the open file (blocked for cut/copy delete from OS shell, unavailable for other apps while opened)
-- hints to be added
-- helpfile to be added
+- helpfile
-- welcome graphics before any User action taken (?)
-- JUnit tests
-- javadoc class descriptions
-- menubuilder pattern in context menu
-- laguage versions (?)
 - printing - pages selector, print selected text only feature
+- improve find and replace user experience: Pane "phrase not found to be added to find and replace" could be implemented, and the end of base text can be clicked over and over again without any action, if search direction changed have to be "reclicked"
+- circular search feature (checkbox)
 - number of pages to text stats
-- "Find" and "Replac"e feature
+- javadoc class descriptions
+- JFontChooser update to be consistent with Java 11 (_ replace)
+- language versions (?)
+- continous save (?)
+- welcome graphics before any User action taken (?)

 ## Known bugs to be fixed asap:
 - skin radio buttons are not refreshing during skin change
 - skin change doesn't affect application top bar - to be fixed in next update
 - while pasting code to text area - ClassNotFoundException
+- "replace all" hangs application if both TextFields in Dialog are empty
+- when start searching from the very end of the file exceptin is thrown